Caught On Video: Brawl On Venice Beach Boardwalk

 VENICE (CBSLA) – Cellphone video shows an all-out brawl between what appears to be at least three homeless men Wednesday on the Venice Beach Boardwalk.

-In the video, posted to Twitter, a man with a large pole can be seen charging another man who is exchanging punches with a third man.READ MORE: UPDATED: Retailers Review Mask Policies In Wake Of New CDC Guidance
+In the video, posted to Twitter, a man with a large pole can be seen charging another man who is exchanging punches with a third man.READ MORE: Tampa Pharmacy Starts Vaccinating People At Their Homes

 At one point, a security guard is seen attempting to break up the fight, but to no avail.